comp1100/comp1100.github.io/_sources/intro.md

 The grade is excluded from calculation of your GPA.

 **Why pass/fail?** COMP1100/COMP7100 brings students together using an innovation process as a vehicle for getting teams to collaborate, learn about teamwork, innovation, and related topics.
 As Jesse Stommel[^stommel2023] and others show, if students are immediately hung up on their grade and its effect on their GPA, then they focus on marking rubrics and on taking care of themselves instead of their team.
-This leads to dysfunctional teams.
+This is fair enough -- we give incentives and students respond to those.
+However, this leads to dysfunctional teams and poor learning.

 A pass/fail grading scheme avoids the class trying to fit their process and project to specific grading criteria, and instead engages students with learning the competency that is required from the course.
 Further, for many students in their first year of university, it can be difficult to tackle more open-ended problems and the ambiguity inherent in innovation projects, particularly under the pressure of a grade.
 A pass/fail grading scheme that rewards people for trying, failing, contributing, and learning, allows them to take risks such as setting goals they find challenging.

 **So this means there is no assessment, right?
 No deadlines?!** No, sorry.
 Like any real project, we have deliverables and those deliverables have deadlines.
 Intermediate deadlines are important in projects to both ensure that the project is on track, and also to help motivate us (deadlines are known to be excellent at focusing people's attention).

-**So I can just do well for the first 6-7 weeks and then stoping trying to get to 50%?** Nope, sorry.
+**So I can just do well for the first 6-7 weeks and then stopping trying to get to 50%?** Nope, sorry.
 There are no grades throughout.
 To pass, you need to work consistently on your project, and with high quality.

-**How will I know if I'm doing enough to pass?** If you need to ask that question, you are probably not doing enough.
+**How do I know if I'm doing enough to pass?** If you need to ask that question, you are probably not doing enough.
 By this, I mean, if you are trying to game the system by putting in just the minimum amount of work, then yes, you risk failing.
 A pass is not doing 50% of the project -- it is doing all of the project.
 You can ensure that you pass by doing what is expected of you and trying your best.

 Despite no grades, there will still be **regular feedback** on both teams and individuals as to how they are doing.
 Any individual who fails this course will not be surprised by this as they will have had multiple items of feedback letting them know that they are on track to fail.

-### Assessment deliverables

-The "assessment" in this course is done throughout the semester.
-However, to be consistent with UQ policy, we will have four main assessment items and deliverables on your project throughout the semester:

-1. **Weekly:** Attend and *participate in* the weekly studios.
-2. **16:00, Tuesday 03/09/2024 -- Testing the problem:** Submit a business model canvas, a set of verified/refuted hypotheses, and transcripts and audio recordings of interviews done so far that demonstrates that the team has a clear and accurate understanding of their customer problems.
-3. **16:00, Tuesday 01/10/2024: -- Testing the solution:** Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and documentation (pictires, digital files) of any paper prototype used so far that demonstrates whether the solution solves the customer problem (product-market fit).
-4. **16:00, Tuesday 07/11/2024:**  Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and a minimal viable product (working software) that demonstrates whether the product solves the customer problem.

-Deliverables 2-4 will be submitted via Github.
-Details on submissions will be discussed in the seminars and studios.

-In addition, for deliverables 2-4, each individual will submit a short self-reflection.

-**Late penalty:** 100%.

-The late penalty for assessment is 100% -- that is, failure to submit to the deadlines would result in a fail for that assessment, and therefore the course. *Why so tough?* First, there are many cases in a profession IT environment where deadlines are hard: submitting a tender or grant, software related to events on a fixed date that cannot be moved, submitting reports for regulatory compliance, submitting financial reports, and even alignment with external partner deadlines (e.g. vendors).
-Extensions in these cases are simply not possible, and contingency must be built into any planning.
-Learning how to do this in an environment where failure is contained is useful.
-Second, the deliverables due for this course are simply a culmination of your activity in the previous weeks, so last minute cramming to a deadline is not going to add much value.
-As such, submitting on time is straightforward -- you simply submit what you have done so far.
-If the work so far is not considered up to scratch, it will be given a failing mark, and the team will be asked to improve and re-submit.

-## Generative AI policy

-Students are permitted to use generative AI or any machine translation technology as part of this course.
-This use must be clearly referenced.

-Generative AI cannot be used to:

-1. Fabricate data as part of the innovation process.

-2. Write a self-reflection piece (although can be used to provide feedback on your writing).

-3. Deceive a person that they are communicating with a real person when they are not.

-In can be used to:

-1. Help generate ideas for solutions (but will not be very good at it in many cases).

-2. Provide ideas on how to structure interviews, documents, reports, etc.

-3. Help to generate source code.

-4. Provide direction on how to solve problems.

-## Competency criteria
+### Competency criteria

 In this course, we use a competency-based assessment approach.
-This means that a pass is not possible just by mastering some of the content: individuals must master all criteria up to a particular standard.
+This means that a pass is not possible just by demonstrate some of the content: individuals must demonstrate all criteria up to a particular standard.
 This is similar to how employees are assessed in annual reviews.

 We have to groups of competency  criteria that we expect each student to demonstrate: (1) **innovation** criteria; and (2) **teamwork** criteria.